guilhermesimoes/guilhermesimoes.github.io/_drafts/bundle-size-reduction.md

 This is a list of all the things I know, and all the things we've used to reduce the bundle size of the Peacock app.
 If you pay attention, you'll see it all boils down to shipping less code.

 - create target-specific builds (specially relevant when the same codebase is used for PlayStation, Xbox, Samsung TV, LG TV, Nvidia Shield, Fire TV, etc).
 In a browser context this would mean only loading IE-specific code on IE instead of loading it on every browser.
+- code-splitting
-- code-splitting (load page-specific code only when the user visits that page)
+  - load page-specific code only when the user visits that page
+  - load feature-specific code only when the user uses that feature (emoji picker https://marvinh.dev/blog/speeding-up-javascript-ecosystem-part-5/)
 - eliminate dependencies
 - remove duplicate dependencies
 - rewrite dependencies